Elena Kitić: Life and career

 In July 2016, Kitić gained more significant popularity by releasing "Folira" featuring Jala Brat, who later became her frequent collaborator.
-She also worked with Serbian rapper Rasta on the single "Geto princeza" (2018).
+She also worked with Rasta on the single "Geto princeza" (2018).
 Her first live performance was at Jala Brat and Buba Corelli's show at Tašmajdan Center in Belgrade, June 2018.

-Elena received the award for the Best Music Video Styling at the Belgrade streetwear festival, called Sneakerville Festival, in December 2020.
+Elena received the Best Music Video Styling award at the Belgrade streetwear festival, Sneakerville, in December 2020.

+Her 2022 single with Voyage, entitled "London", topped the Billboard Croatia Songs Chart.

+On March 7, 2025, Elena independently released her debut studio album Déjà vu.
+To promote the album she performed at the Belgrade's Music Week Festival in June.